-Kala Ukulele Reviews: 2017 Buyer’s Guide To The Best Kala Ukuleles
+Kala Ukulele Reviews: 2018 Buyer’s Guide to the Best Kala Ukuleles

 Ask anyone who plays a ukulele to give you a rundown of the best ukulele brands and Kala is sure to be on the list.
 It’s hard to talk about ukuleles and not mention Kala Brand Music Co.
 They’ve become synonymous with quality ukuleles and they’ve earned many fans since they started building instruments in 2005.

 Kala is based in the town of Petaluma, CA, just 30 miles north of San Francisco, and their instruments delight uke players all around the world.
 Kala offers a diverse range of products.
-Their ukuleles can run from great beginner ukuleles priced under sixty dollars to top end pro models costing thousands.
+Their ukuleles can run from great beginner ukuleles to top end pro models costing thousands.
 Both beginners and experts will be able to find a Kala to suit their needs.

 But what is the best Kala ukulele?
 Given the endless care and love that Kala showers on its instruments, it’s really hard to tell.
 Personal preference will always rule.
 For the sake of those who have yet to experience playing a Kala, we’ve compiled this rundown of our favorites.

 The Kala KA-C Satin Mahogany concert ukulele is a great ukulele for beginners.
 This is not the first time I’ve done a Kala KA-C review and I don’t think this will be the last.
 But that’s mostly because I can’t imagine writing a Kala ukulele review article without mentioning the KA-C. This is a quality, affordable ukulele that’s perfect for those just starting out.
 The in-between size of a concert ukulele makes it easy for people with small and large hands to form chords and pluck the strings.